Event planning during Covid-19

 To enter or work in these venues and events, customers and workers must provide proof that they are fully vaccinated or have tested negative in the last 48 hours (unless they are exempt from these requirements).

 The decision as to whether sports grounds, venues and events require additional mitigation measures to be in place (such as spectators/visitors wearing face masks) will be a discretionary choice for individual businesses, venues and event organisers to make.

-As a matter of social responsibility, the government is encouraging nightclubs and other venues with large crowdsto make use of the NHS Covid Pass – which shows proof of vaccination, a recent negative test or natural immunity – as a means of entry.
+As a matter of social responsibility, the government is encouraging other venues with large crowds to make use of the NHS Covid-19 Pass which shows proof of vaccination, a recent negative test or natural immunity – as a means of entry.

-Note: Local directors of public health retain powers under the Health Protection Regulations 2020 to place restrictions in cases of “serious or imminent threat to public health” on businesses and events.
-(These powers can be used where it is deemed necessary and any prohibitions, requirements or conditions imposed must be proportionate to the risk.) for further information Local authority powers to impose restrictions: Health Protection (Coronavirus, Restrictions) (England) (No 3) Regulations 2020 - GOV.UK.
+Note: Local Directors of Public Health retain powers under the Health Protection Regulations 2020 to place restrictions in cases of “serious or imminent threat to public health” on businesses and events.
+(These powers can be used where it is deemed necessary and any prohibitions, requirements or conditions imposed must be proportionate to the risk.)

 The Regulations contain powers for local authorities to take action, where necessary, to:

 - restrict access to, or close, individual premises

 - prohibit or restrict certain events (or types of event)